Building Better Boundaries For Improved Wellbeing

 Create a framework

 Boundaries vary in different types of relationship, but it can be helpful to have some basics in place that can be adapted accordingly.
-Consider getting an hour or two of alone time each weekend.
+Consider getting an hour or two of alone time regularly if you need it.
 This boundary could apply whether you live with a partner, have a busy social schedule with friends, or are close with your family.

 Be aware of social media

-These platforms allow for more communication than ever, but they’ve also encouraged some considerable boundary blurring in the form of over sharing.
+Platforms allow for more communication than ever, but they’ve also encouraged some considerable boundary blurring through over sharing.
 Whether this is in the form of others sharing your personal information, commenting or tagging inappropriately, or sharing their own personal information that you feel is incorrect or unnecessary – clear boundaries are important.

 If you feel a particular action crosses a boundary, it’s no less important simply because it’s digital.
 You never need to continue exposing yourself to social media that upset or frustrates you, and you don’t need to justify for yourself to others.